 - Earnings while in work: Many employees were put on the furlough scheme during this period as business were forced to close or had a reduction in demand for their services.
 Whether workers were put on furlough or not is not evenly distributed, with certain workers more likely to be put onto the scheme than others.
 To incorporate this, the probability of being put on furlough was estimated based on the LFS.
 This model took into account the industry, education, age, full time/part time status, and managerial status of the worker to provide a probability that they were put on furlough (see appendix for more detail).
 As the furlough scheme paid 80% of wages, the probability of being on furlough was multiplied by this wage reduction to provide a detailed earnings dataset that was used to extrapolate employee earnings while working.
 After this, average earnings were constrained to match changes in seasonally adjusted average weekly earnings by industry.
 A separate model is used to extrapolate self-employed earnings while in work.
-These earnings were based on the seasonally adjusted average weekly earnings by industry which will capture the key industrial impact the pandemic had on workers' earnings. - Employment: With the pandemic hitting certain industries harder than others, the industrial quarterly change in employment has been used to capture work-based earning falls attributed to job losses.
+These earnings were based on the seasonally adjusted average weekly earnings. - Employment: With the pandemic hitting certain industries harder than others, the industrial quarterly change in employment has been used to capture work-based earning falls attributed to job losses.
 These trends have been based on the seasonally adjusted LFS number of people who are employees and self-employed in each quarter by industry.
 This adjustment to individuals' income is only applied while a particular industry's employment is below 2019Q4 levels.